G. de P. — I am now ready to answer questions.

 G. de P.— No, because the growth was made during the life last passed, where will and intellect were consciously applied to ends and purposes.
 Perhaps you could say that sleep and assimilation of food are a phase of growth.
 Putting it in this way, then I would not object to saying that the digestion and assimilation of experiences and of consciousness in the devachan could be called a phase of growth; but technically the word growth is incorrect.
 Growth is increase, it is development, and in the devachan there is no increase or development of the fundamental consciousness.
 There is a digestion and an assimilation and a framing or shaping of the essential character of the man wholly depending upon what use the man made of his faculties when last alive on earth.
 It is therefore akin to sleep.

 Student — May I ask about the zodiac and man, in connection with what Mr. Judge says, that modern astronomers have not yet come to know that man is himself a zodiacal highway through which his own particular sun makes a circuit?
-You have given us so many pictures of the stars that I would like to ask now, if we are entitled to it, for a more definite picture of the analogy pointed out by Mr. Judge: the analogy of the journey of our own sun through our own human zodiac, and that of the great pilgrimage of the earthly luminary.
+You have given us so many pictures of the stars that I would like to ask now for a more definite picture of the analogy pointed out by Mr. Judge: the analogy of the journey of our own sun through our own human zodiac, and that of the great pilgrimage of the earthly luminary.